A red eye is common and doesn't usually cause vision problems.

 - whether you have a red eye on one side or both eyes

-- how long have you had a red eye
+- how long you've had it

 - any change to vision, discharge, pain or sensitivity to light